koushikvasa/CitationSlueth/README.md

 **Crucial Step:** The User Interface runs as a separate application script (`app.py`), so it cannot access the variables from Step 2.
 You must manually inject the keys again here.

 1. Look inside the code block for **Step 13** (under `%%writefile app.py`).
-2. Find the section marked `# ⚠️ PASTE YOUR REAL KEYS HERE`.
+2. Find the section marked `# PASTE YOUR KEYS HERE`.
 3. Paste the following keys from your `Secret Keys.txt` file:
     * `GOOGLE_API_KEY`
     * `NEO4J_URI`